Dispute a Provincial Violation Ticket

 - File your affidavit

-The court registry will notify you by mail if your request for an extension of time to dispute is granted.
-The dispute will not be registered unless the affidavit is granted.
+The court registry will notify you by mail of the Court's decision.
+The dispute will not be registered unless the application is granted.

-If your request is denied, the ticketed amount is due and payable immediately.
+If your application is denied, the ticketed amount is due and payable immediately.

 Unable to Attend a Hearing

-You must appear in person in court on the scheduled hearing date or have an agent (family member or friend) or legal counsel appear on your behalf.
+You must appear in person in court or at your remote hearing on the scheduled hearing date or have an agent (family member or friend) or legal counsel appear on your behalf.